learn-co-students/OO-Auto-Shop-london-web-100719/README.md

   V- Get a list of all owners

-  - Get a list of all the cars that a specific owner has
+  V- Get a list of all the cars that a specific owner has

-  - Get a list of all the mechanics that a specific owner goes to
+  V- Get a list of all the mechanics that a specific owner goes to

-  - Get the average amount of cars owned for all owners
+  V- Get the average amount of cars owned for all owners

 **Car**

   V- Get a list of all cars

-  - Get a list of all car classifications
+  V- Get a list of all car classifications

-  - Get a list of mechanics that have an expertise that matches the car classification
+  V- Get a list of mechanics that have an expertise that matches the car classification

 **Mechanic**

   V- Get a list of all mechanics

-  - Get a list of all cars that a mechanic services
+  V- Get a list of all cars that a mechanic services

-  - Get a list of all the car owners that go to a specific mechanic
+  V- Get a list of all the car owners that go to a specific mechanic

-  - Get a list of the names of all car owners who go to a specific mechanic
+  V- Get a list of the names of all car owners who go to a specific mechanic